Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 Tips and Steps for Working with Plaster of Paris

-Working with plaster of Paris can be difficult since it hardens and sets quickly.
+Working with Plaster of Paris can be tricky since it hardens and sets quickly.
 But with a little practice and patience, it can be easily mastered.

-Here are a few tips for working with plaster of Paris:
+Here are a few tips for working with the Plaster of Paris:

 Step 1 – Clean the Area

 Start by cleaning the area where the plaster will be applied to make the surface free of dirt and grime.